sshilko/backq/example/adapter/dynamosqs/README.md

 ## Stream process lambda function ##

-[`backq-scheduled-stream`] (backq-scheduled-stream.js) is a Lambda function setup as trigger for DynamoDB Streams.
+[`backq-scheduled-stream`](backq-scheduled-stream.js) is a Lambda function setup as trigger for DynamoDB Streams.
 The Streams record all events from DynamoDB tables: Inserts, Updates, Removals.

 The function processes only items that were expired by Dynamo and sends the item body to an SQS queue.
 It is assumed that the DynamoDB table and the SQS queue have the same name (same requirement on DynamoSQS adapter).